carstenwindler/config/README.md

 ### Cascading configs

-The basic idea behind this Config package is the idea of "Cascading configs": you don't lpad the whole config at once, but build it up step by step.
+The basic idea behind this Config package is the idea of "Cascading configs": you don't load the whole config at once, but build it up step by step.

 ```
 main.php